BurnOutTrader/tick-trade/readme.md

 - dynamic UniverseSelection to allow development of more complex strategies in the future.
 ---

+# Design
+- Strategies run as libraries from launched into the strategy manager from main.
+- multiple strategies can run simultaneously.
+- future hot loading
+- backtest strategies get a unique engine context and market data
+- live strategies share the same engine context and market data
+-

 # Next Steps
-- Make history serialization database
+- Make history serialization database using DuckDb
 - Make live order handling for ProjectX and Rithmic
 - Make data vendor impl for projectX and databento
 - Make Historical data feed